 The Holy Spirit or my conscience?

 But conscience should not be confused with the Holy Spirit who resides in those who are saved through Jesus Christ -Luke 3:16.
 The comprehensive role of the Holy Spirit in the life of a believer is outlined in John 14:16-17 and 14:26.
-The Holy Spirit also convicts the world (the unbeliever) about sin-John 16:8-11.
+The Holy Spirit also convicts the world (the unbeliever) concerning sin-John 16:8-11.

 Conscience in the Bible